Real Estate & Land Use Economics (RELU)

 A foundation course in commercial real estate finance including legal, analytical, institutional and governmental aspects.

-Individual investigation of specific problems in real estate and land use economics.
+Individual investigation of specific issues or problems in real estate.

 RELU 4510 REAL ESTATE INTERNSHIP (1-3 credits)